Domingo Rodriguez-Cué, MD

 While the majority of Americans work on a typical nine-to-five schedule, about 20% of the full-time workforce in the United States works outside these traditional hours, either on early morning shifts, night shifts, or rotating shifts.
 When shift work interferes with your body’s natural wake-sleep cycle, it can cause excessive sleepiness as well as insomnia.
-At SleepCues, in Wilson, Raleigh, Clayton, and Williamston, North Carolina our board-certified sleep medicine specialist Dr. Domingo Rodriguez-Cué provides effective sleep solutions for patients who work atypical hours.
+At SleepCues, in Wilson, Raleigh, and Clayton, North Carolina our board-certified sleep medicine specialist Dr. Domingo Rodriguez-Cué provides effective sleep solutions for patients who work atypical hours.
 Call or book your appointment online today.

 Shift work disorder is a type of circadian rhythm sleep disorder, in that it occurs because of a misalignment or de-synchronization of your internal body clock, which is what helps govern normal sleep patterns.